hybridgroup/gocv-site/content/getting-started/osx.md

 ### How to build/run code

 In order to build/run Go code that uses this package, you will need to specify the location for the include and lib files in your GoCV installation.
 If you have used Homebrew to install OpenCV 3.3, the following instructions should work.

+First, you need to change the current directory to the location of the GoCV repo:

+		cd $GOPATH/src/github.com/hybridgroup.com/gocv

 One time per session, you must run the script: